 Publish from Claude with the MCP server

 Claude can publish websites directly once it is connected to Nippy over MCP, the open protocol assistants use to call outside tools.
-Run npx nippy-mcp once, paste an API token from the dashboard, and the connection is configured — after that, asking for something like “put this page online” is enough.
-The assistant sends the files it just wrote, and back comes a live link such as my-thing.nippy.site that can be shared immediately and never expires.
+On claude.ai in the browser the connection is one URL: add https://api.nippy.host/mcp as a custom connector, approve access on the consent screen, and asking for something like “put this page online” is enough — nothing to install.
+Claude Desktop, Claude Code and Cursor connect with one command instead: npx nippy-mcp.
+Either way, the assistant sends the files it just wrote, and back comes a live link such as my-thing.nippy.site that can be shared immediately and never expires.

 Updates work the same way, in conversation: ask for a change and the site is edited in place, so the address stays stable however many times the page is revised.
 The free plan covers one live site with 25 MB of space — far more than a typical artifact or generated page needs.
-Tokens are scoped and revocable: the assistant can create, update and list sites, but it can never delete a site, change billing, or touch account settings.
+Access is a scoped, revocable token: the assistant can create, update and list sites, but it can never delete a site, change billing, or touch account settings.
 Those stay in the dashboard, by design, no matter what the assistant is asked to do.
+Every way of connecting — including ChatGPT and the terminal — is collected at nippy.host/mcp.

 Step by step

-Run npx nippy-mcp for Claude Desktop, or add --client claude-code or --client cursor for those tools, and paste the token when asked.
+Run npx nippy-mcp for Claude Desktop, or add --client claude-code or --client cursor for those tools, and sign in when asked (or paste a token from Settings → API & MCP in the dashboard).
 It writes the MCP server entry into the assistant’s config; restart Claude Desktop to pick it up.

 Ask Claude to publish